OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2002.md

 ---

 ## Notable Warnings or Predictions

 - Two sessions per week are recommended if needed.
+- Frank is rumored (by Jay Weidner) to be seen as a **channel for Set** by those searching for the Ark/Mother Stone.
+- STS entities may wait for **STO individuals to find and tune** the Mother Stone, then attempt to seize it.

 ---

 ## Technology and Artificial Intelligence

 - It was created on **Kantek** and used to transport Kantekkians to Earth, some via Lizards.
+- The **Mother Stone** (a.k.a.
+Gift of God) was used in ancient times to **manifest all things needful for existence**.

 ---

 ## Contact and Alien Interactions